Miami Assault Lawyer

 - Consent: We may be able to prove that the alleged victim of assault had consented to the offending actions.

-Let Beckham Solis, Attorneys at Law Fight for Your Assault Case
+Let Beckham Solis Fight For Your Assault Case

 In order to effectively prove any such defense to your assault case, you will need the legal assistance of a Miami assault lawyer from our dedicated criminal defense firm.
 We can devise a strong defense strategy that is appropriate for your case.
 With a thorough investigation of each detail of the alleged offense, you have a greater opportunity of negotiating your charges down to a lower offense.